 In this study, we construct the NB model using the e1071 R-package (Meyer et al. 2019).
-According to the feature importance results for both GL_2 -regularized BN and the BIC score-based BN, some features do not contribute much to predicting PTSD.
-Adding those features may bias the model estimation and make the resulting model not predict well.
-Accordingly, we construct the NB model with seven important features specified in our feature importance analysis11.
+According to the feature importance results for both $GL_2$ -regularized BN and the BIC score-based BN, some features do not contribute much to predicting PTSD.
+Adding those features may bias the model estimation and make the resulting model predict poorly.
+Accordingly, we construct the NB model with seven important features specified in our feature importance analysis.
 Like the BIC score-based method, the NB model parameters were estimated using Laplace correction.
-We report the prediction performance of the resulting NB model in
+We report the prediction performance of the resulting NB model in Table 3.
+The NB model performs the worst among the four BN models.
+However, it still improves the screening sensitivity of the currently used PC-PTSD-5 test by 0.2% and the specificity by 0.9%.